HyunjoJung/cardmaker/README.md

 # CardMaker

+> 🚧 **Work in Progress** - This project is under active development.
+Features and APIs may change.

 Stateless, memory-only business card generator that ingests employee data from Excel, merges it into PowerPoint templates with OpenXML, and serves a Blazor Server UI.
 Designed to be fast to run, easy to contribute, and safe for open source.

 🌐 **Live Demo**: [cardmaker.hyunjo.uk](https://cardmaker.hyunjo.uk)